madsum/CoffeeCorner/README.md

 2. If a customer orders a beverage and a snack, one of the extra's is free.

 The task was very simple.
-I was tried to implement using Test Driven Development (TDD).
+I tried to develop using Test Driven Development (TDD).
 Also, I have applied few known design patterns as follows:-

 **1.Builder**
 **2.SingleTone**
 **3.Visitor Design Pattern**

-Most of the application text was defined as resource "application_en_GB.properties"  so that it can be localized in a different language.
+Most of the application text was defined as resource "application_en_GB.properties"  so that it can be localized in a different language easily.

 The app is designed as loose coupling.
 It can be easily expanded.